Commercial property lease: retail unit or shop

 - draft authorised guarantee agreement: enables you to use the opt-out provisions of the 1995 Act

-This lease is one of a collection of commercial lease templates designed for use by property professionals: experienced landlords, solicitors and surveyors.
+This lease is one of a collection of agreements designed for use by property professionals: experienced landlords, solicitors and surveyors.
 Accordingly, the provisions are very thorough.

-If you are not familiar with commercial property leases, you may wish to look at the standard version of our shop lease agreement.
-The standard version contains fewer of the technical aspects such as a draft authorised guarantee agreement, fewer landlord's warranties, no references to prescribed lease clauses and no options for sub-letting.
+Our standard lease agreement for a shop contains fewer of the technical provisions, fewer landlord's warranties, no references to prescribed lease clauses and no options for sub-letting.

-Within the extensive guidance notes to this lease, we have provided a discussion on use of security deposit agreement and a template for such an agreement.
+Within the extensive guidance notes to this lease, we have provided information on use of security deposit agreement and a template for such an agreement.

 We have also included the forms required to exclude security of tenure.
 These include the prescribed notices to be given to the tenant 14 days before the new lease is created, a declaration of a new lease, and the statutory declaration if less than 14 days notice is given.